 Jennifer Weisman.

-In addition to attending evening research talks, first-year students must also make appointments to meet individually with those faculty whose work is of interest to them, in order to learn more about specific research underway in their laboratories.
+In addition to attending faculty research talks, first-year students must also make appointments to meet individually with those faculty whose work is of interest to them, in order to learn more about specific research underway in their laboratories.
 Faculty will expect to hear from interested students.
 Many labs hold weekly research group meetings, and first-year students are encouraged to attend these meetings.
 All students are expected to explore research opportunities with at least three different faculty members by meeting individually with the professor, but meeting with five is strongly encouraged.
 These individual meetings are in addition to attending the introductory evening research talk for first-year students.
 Having desk space in a research group’s lab does not replace the requirement of having had serious interaction (speaking in depth with a faculty member about research or attending a faculty member’s research presentation) with at least three different faculty members prior to submitting their Research Supervisor Selection Form.

 In addition to attending group meetings, meeting with faculty, and attending evening faculty talks, at any time during the term (even before a professor’s research talk), students are encouraged to visit labs to meet informally with graduate students and post-doctoral researchers.
 In the “General Information” section of the